ChrisRM/material-theme-jetbrains/README.md

 ### Decorated Folders

-Another yet cool feature depending on the _Project View Decorators_ is the ability to set specific icons to commonly used directories such as `src`, `test`, `log`, `config` and so on.
+Yet another cool feature depending on the _Project View Decorators_ is the ability to set specific icons to commonly used directories such as `src`, `test`, `log`, `config` and so on.
 Just like the _File Icons_ feature, this allows to increase the visual grepping by quickly diffentiating between directories.

 This is available from 2.1.5+